-3. Medium of Instruction: The medium of instruction of the entire B. Tech undergraduate programme in Engineering & Technology (including examinations and project reports) will be in English only.
+- 3. Medium of Instruction: The medium of instruction of the entire B. Tech undergraduate programme in Engineering & Technology (including examinations and project reports) will be in English only. - 4.
+Admissions: Admission to the B. Tech Programme shall be made subject to the eligibility, qualifications and specialization prescribed by the A.P.
+State Government/University from time of any other order of merit approved by the A.P.
+Government/University, subject to reservations as prescribed by the Government/University from time to time.

-- 4. Admissions: Admission to the B. Tech Programme shall be made subject to the eligibility, qualifications and specialization prescribed by the A.P.
-State Government/University from time to time.
-Admissions shall be made either on the basis of the merit rank obtained by the student in the common entrance examination conducted by the A.P.
-Government/University or on the basis of any other order of merit approved by the A.P.
-Government/University, subject to reservations as prescribed by the Government/University from time to time. - 5.
-Structure of the Undergraduate Engineering program: Every course of B. Tech.
+5. Structure of the Undergraduate Engineering program: Every course of B. Tech.
 Program shall be placed in one of the nine categories as listed in table below: